Trips 2025

 Camden Basecamping

 Explore Camden Hills State Park and its sweeping views of Penobscot Bay.
 This base camping trip offers day hiking with close access to bathroom/shower facilities at the beginning and end of each day.
-You will hike up Mt.
+You will have options to hike up mountains such as Mt.
 Battie and Megunticook, basking in the panoramic views of the rocky Maine coastline at the summits.
 This trip will take you through long stretches of steep steps and scrambling rocks, so be prepared for some climbing fun!
-Covering around 4.4 miles on the first day and 5.8 miles on the second day, you will have plenty of time for group-bonding activities completewith card games and smores!
+You will have plenty of time for group-bonding activities complete with card games and smores after your daily hikes!
 The last day will be a relaxing walk along the Shoreline Trail where you might see some Maine wildlife as you enjoy a group picnic.

 Meet the leaders!